 But soon after that fun day, the excitement of the engagement turned into an almost painful countdown of days until we said, “I do.”
 After 4 years of dating, we just wanted to be married already!
 What’s with this whole engagement thing, anyway?

-Not to mention all the family, friends, and strangers who have some sort of input on how the day should function, who needs to be there, or whether you should or should not have table numbers (who would have thought assigning a number to a table would be such a big deal??).
+Not to mention all the family, friends, and strangers who have some sort of input on how the day should function.
+Or… who needs to be there, or whether you should or shouldn’t have table numbers.
+(Who would have thought assigning a number to a table would be such a big deal??)

-- Remember that the wedding isn’t actually about you, and that’s okay.
+Remember that the wedding isn’t actually about you, and that’s okay.
 This one was hard for me to swallow.
-We’re told that the wedding day is “your day,” but that’s not fully true.
+We’re told that the wedding day is “your day,” and it is.
+But that’s not fully true.
 Yes, you’re the focus, but the wedding is more about giving time and space for your family and friends to celebrate you and your spouse’s recent union, which is why it’s okay if they have ideas on how the day should go!

-- Never stop growing and learning with your partner.
-It can be so easy to slip into this idea that since you’re engaged, you know your fiancé as well as you can and you’ve learned all you need to know.
+Never stop growing and learning with your partner.
+It can be so easy to slip into this idea that since you’re engaged, you know your fiancé as well as you can.
+Or to think that you’ve learned all you need to know.
 But this couldn’t be further from the truth!
 As you plan for your wedding, plan for your marriage, too.
 Take the time and the energy to keep pursuing your partner, learning their quirks, and growing through the difficult moments.
 Never let yourself get tunnel vision on the big day!
 Your relationship is so much more important.

 Whether you’ve enjoyed the engagement season or are like me and are ready for it to be over, these five tips can help you and your fiancé start your marriage off to be even better than your wedding day!

 Build an Unbreakable Marriage Right from the Start!